adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Escape::ExitApp
 ```
-# Usefull ideas by the community to use this library:
+# Usefull ideas to use this library(by the community):
 If you have any usefull way you use this library and is not in this list, please open an isue and tell me so i add it to this list, that way i hope between everyone we get a good list
 I also put only original ideas, pressing 1,2,3 to go to desktop 1,2,3 its not going to be here
 - Go to the next/prev desktop when mouse touches the left/right side of the screen(idea from adrian88888888)